-1. Make up time will not be allowed for Vacations, excessive absences, or personal time.
-If in the case of extenuating circumstances the student is unable to request a leave of absence, he/or she will be placed on Leave of Absence for a time period not to exceed one week or until such time that the student in able to communicate with the program director.

-- 2. The student will also be required to communicate a minimum of twice a week with each instructor in order to complete class activities and assignments. - 3.
+- Make up time will not be allowed for Vacations, excessive absences, or personal time.
+If in the case of extenuating circumstances the student is unable to request a leave of absence, he/or she will be placed on Leave of Absence for a time period not to exceed one week or until such time that the student in able to communicate with the program director. - 2.
+The student will also be required to communicate a minimum of twice a week with each instructor in order to complete class activities and assignments. - 3.
 Failure to maintain this contact and/or complete assignments will result in the students' dismissal from the program. - 4.
 The clinical time must be made-up during the first and subsequent scheduled program breaks as necessary.
 The student may make up clinical time in advance if possible.
-Clinical time may not be made up during holiday breaks such as Thanksgiving. - 5.
-Clinical competency requirements must be completed during the time determined by the clinical coordinator.
+Clinical time may not be made up during holiday breaks such as Thanksgiving or breaks during semesters. - 5.
+Clinical competency requirements must be completed during the time determined by the clinical coordinator. - 6.
+Missed time at clinical sites, must be made up at the prescheduled site.